What is a Special Disability Trust?

 Contact Us

-If you have a family member with a disability and think an SDT may be a good option for you, contact us at Bambrick Legal to discuss your circumstances and how we may assist you.
+If you have a family member with a disability and think a Special Disability Trust may be a good option, contact us at Bambrick Legal to discuss your circumstances and how we may assist you.
+We offer a free, no-obligation 30-min consultation for all enquiries.

 You can also read more about our Family Law services here.